 Score—The score is a value assigned to all potential candidates of an address match.
 The match score is based on how well the locations found in the reference data match the address data being searched.
-A score can range from 0 to 100, with 100 being a perfect match.
+A score value can range from 0 through 100, with 100 being a perfect match.

-DisplayX/DisplayY—For the Point Address locator, these fields store the decimal degree coordinates for the parcel centroid associated with each address, as the geocoded point feature is located on the street segment near the main entrance to the property.
+DisplayX/DisplayY—For the Point Address locator, these fields store the decimal degree coordinates for the parcel centroid or rooftop centroid associated with each address, as the geocoded point feature is located on the street segment near the main entrance to the property.

-All Point Address locators provide the ability to change the default location of a matched address from the entry point on the street to the parcel centroid.
+All Point Address locators provide the ability to change the default location of a matched address from the entry point on the street to the parcel centroid or rooftop centroid.
 To make this change, open the XXX_PointAddress.loc file in a text editor (Notepad++ is recommended), and change the following line: